Kang Cheng Xi: Career

 During the Star Idol competition, Kang provided efficient substances.
 In the semi-finals, he was required to strip down to red boxers on national television during a bed scene where he was pestering his on-screen wife Leann for sex.

-He played Alicia Neo's love interest in the interactive drama of Star Idol 'Who Is It', and was eliminated after her when his character is killed in a gunshot.
+He played Alicia Neo's love interest in the interactive drama of Star Idol 'Who Is It', and was eliminated after her when his character is killed by a gunshot.

 Although 3rd in rank, Kang is the 2nd to get a contract with Mediacorp, and his first role is a lead/supporting actor in the drama A Million Treasures, which made its debut on 4 December 2006 and aired its last episode on 5 January 2007.
 Kang plays Ma Lu, an ex-convict who turns over a new leaf.
 His first role is felt to be larger and more major than the Star Idol champion - Bryan Wong's first role.
 Kang then went on to starring in the drama Like Father, Like Daughter In 2008, he starred in Just in Singapore.

 Kang's first role is Ma Lu, the brother of Ma Da (Li Nanxing).
 Ma Lu was imprisoned for stabbing a person with a broken beer bottle.
 The original length of the jail term was 2 years but due to his good behaviour, he was released somewhere after a year.
 Upon release, Ma Lu was not hired by anyone, and Ma Da hired him to be an assistant in a 5 star hotel under him (Ma Da was the chief chef).
 However, after two weeks, Ma Lu resigned, along with new friend Xiao Bao (played by Felicia Chin).
 The two of them created a vehicle roadside stall together.

 In a Mediacorp Forum poll, Ma Lu was voted as the second favourite character after Xiao Bao, surpassing veterans Li Nan Xing and Zoe Tay, with 22.5%(as of 1 March 2007) of the total votes.